 - 2.32 Greater Manchester Combined Authority (GMCA) commissioned JBA Consulting (JBA) in June 2017 to undertake a Level 1 Strategic Flood Risk Assessment (SFRA) and develop a Strategic Flood Risk Management Framework (SFRMF) to cover the ten Greater Manchester local authorities.
-This was followed a Level 2 SFRA looking at future assessments of need to show that exception tests can be applied appropriately and to justify the quantum of development.
+This was followed by a Level 2 SFRA looking at future assessments of need to show that exception tests can be applied appropriately and to justify the quantum of development.
 Both existing land supply from 2018 SHLAA and proposed allocations have been assessed.
-Any new 2022 SHLAA capacity sites have also been assessed as part of this work. - 2.33 The Strategic Flood Risk Assessment (SFRA) Level 1, identifies the existing and future strategic flood risk: rivers, surface water, sewer, Groundwater and Environment Agency Source Protection Zones, canals and reservoirs.
+Any sites added since 2018 including new 2023 SHLAA capacity sites have also been assessed individually as part developing this report. - 2.33 The Strategic Flood Risk Assessment (SFRA) Level 1, identifies the existing and future strategic flood risk: rivers, surface water, sewer, Groundwater and Environment Agency Source Protection Zones, canals and reservoirs.
 It also identified future risk including from Climate Change and examined the proposed development sites and flood risk. - 2.34 The Level 2 SFRA covered Exception Test Reports, Flood Risk Reviews, Flow Models, Opportunity Areas for Safeguarding Land for Flood Risk Management, and a methodology to update locally defined Critical Drainage Areas.
 The Environment Agency have been involved throughout the preparation of this work alongside GM districts and the GMCA.

-An exception test, informed by a site-specific flood risk assessment, must be applied before development can take in place in an area at risk from flooding.
+An exception test, informed by a site-specific flood risk assessment, must be applied before development can take place in an area at risk from flooding.
 For the exception test to be passed it should be demonstrated that: